melvinzhang/garden/content/posts/solana.md

 State is stored in accounts.
 When transfering tokens to a new wallet an associated token account is created to hold the balance.
 The rent required is provider by the sender.

+SOL is stored directly in the wallet account.
+Rent for 0 bytes wallet account is 890880 lamports.

 Close ATA with 0 balance
 * https://slotana.io/en/toolkit/closeUnusedTokenAccounts
 * https://tools.blastctrl.com/spl-token-tools/close-empty